NVIDIA-AI-IOT/deepstream_tao_apps/graphs/README.md

 These deepstream sample graphs are based on Graph Composer tools and the DeepStream set of extensions.

 ## Prerequisition
-* The DeepStream SDK 6.0 EA or above
+* The DeepStream SDK 6.0 or above
-* Graph Composer 0.5 or above
+* Graph Composer 1.0.0 or above

 Please refer to DeepStream SDK 6.0 document for details